Documentation

 Audio Adjustments

-Normalize (loudnorm), volume boost/reduce (dB), fade in/out, or remove audio entirely.
+Normalize (loudnorm), volume up/down (dB), fade in + fade out (2s, auto-clamped to input duration), or remove audio entirely.

 Video Filters